nottarik/nottarik/README.md

-## GITHUB PROFILE 💡
+## GITHUB PROFILE 💡☣️
+**Tarik Fetahović**

-Tarik Fetahović, student at the Faculty of Electrical Engineering in Sarajevo.
+-student at the Faculty of Electrical Engineering in Sarajevo :electron:.